-Point/s Specified volume of runoff or flow Overflow points from Either: the holding pond the man first have from the forester list herein servicing the the runoff volume from the 'controlled drainage area' draining to the effluent holding pond/s and wet weather storage pond/s 1 in 20 year, 24 hour storm event, using volumetric runoff 'controlled drainage area'.
-For the purpose of coefficients of 0.8 for the feedlot pens. these general terms roadways and other hard stand areas and 0.4 of approval, the 'controlled drainage area' consists of the for grassed areas within the controlled drainage area; feedlot pens, manure Or: storage area, and grassed drainage area for the feedlot development. the runoff volume from the controlled drainage area in a 90 percentile wet year determined from a water balance, calculated using; no longer than average monthly evaporation losses from the ponds, monthly withdrawals for irrigation, daily (or weekly) input data and using volumetric runoff coefficients of 0.4; whichever is greater.
+Point/s Specified volume of runoff or flow Overflow points from Either: the holding pond servicing the the runoff volume from the 'controlled drainage 'controlled drainage area' draining to the effluent holding pond/s area'. and wet weather storage pond/s 1 in 20 year, For the purpose of 24 hour storm event, using volumetric runoff coefficients of 0.8 for the feedlot pens, these general terms roadways and other hard stand areas and 0.4 of approval, the for grassed areas within the controlled 'controlled drainage drainage area; area' consists of the U feedlot pens, manure Or; storage area, and grassed drainage the runoff volume from the controlled drainage area for the feedlot area in a 90 percentile wet year determined development. from a water balance, calculated using; no longer than average monthly evaporation losses from the ponds, monthly withdrawals for irrigation, daily (or weekly) input data and using volumetric runoff coefficients of 0.4; whichever is greater.
 Note: Calculations for the water balance must reflect actual irrigation scheduling suited to the soils, cropping regime and local climate including all input and effluent draw off) rather than follow a simple theoretical moisture deficit irrigation regime.